 What are the causes of loose teeth?

 There are a number of reasons a permanent tooth may become loose which may make you wonder – ‘why do my teeth feel loose’.

 Gum (or periodontal) disease is generally considered to be the most common cause of loose permanent teeth.
 Please see the section on Gum Disease for more information regarding the causes and treatment of Gum Disease.

 A traumatic injury to the tooth can result in either displacement of the intact tooth within the tooth socket or fracture of the tooth itself – both of these can result in a loose tooth.

 Stress due to clenching or grinding

 Loose teeth can also be caused by heavy clenching or grinding of the jaws, which weaken the ligaments attaching the teeth to the bone.
 This is especially true when there are any underlying gum issues.
-These ligaments can often be strengthened with help, and the tooth stabilized, especially if the gums are healthy.
+These ligaments can often be strengthened with help, and the tooth stabilised, especially if the gums are healthy.

 If your tooth becomes loose because of an accident, there’s a good chance your dentist can save the tooth, even if it’s very loose, so it’s even more important to get into the office as soon as possible.

 In many cases, a loose adult tooth or teeth can be stabilized by attaching them to neighboring teeth through a procedure called splinting.
 This is usually a temporary procedure lasting a few weeks or months that allows gums to heal and helps the ligaments to strengthen around the tooth.
 A splint is often made of composite resin and wire and attaches the loose tooth or teeth to a healthy tooth next to them.
 Your dentist may also put a small, specially-made plastic splint in place to stabilize the loose tooth.

 What do I do if I have a loose tooth?